 I will hold my kids accountable for being kind to yours.

 I will remember that your kids are good as they’re learning the same.

 I will know—and act like I know—that we’re in this together.

-It doesn't really matter how we reach out to people, does it?
-The trick is to get into the habit of playing on the same team so that all of our kids—and us—can thrive within these tween years.
-And then to teach our kids to watch out for each other, too.
+It doesn't really matter how you reach out to people, does it?
+The trick is to get into the habit of playing on the same team so that all of your kids—and you—can thrive within these tween years.
+And then to teach your child and her peers to watch out for each other, too.
 CLICK HERE to get that manifesto and to begin focusing on your tribe today.
 And then, join the Savvy Parents Club.
 I can't wait to meet you!